-Active head restraints on front seats
+Active head restraints

 In the event of a rear-end impact, the active head restraints automatically tilt forwards.
-The head is more effectively supported by the head restraint and the risk of whiplash injury is reduced.
+Thus the head is supported so that the risk of whiplash injury is reduced.

 Do not attach objects or components that are not approved for your vehicle to the head restraints.
 These affect the protective effect of the head restraints and can be propelled through the vehicle in an uncontrolled manner if the driver brakes hard or an accident occurs.